irjdekker/Fedora-Post-Install-1/README.md

 Rework the script from simple list into interactive process

-PATH seems to be added twice for GO section
+PATH seems to be added twice for GO section (Move to local user profile instead of global profile.d?)